Graduate Leadership Programs

 Hebrew is a cornerstone of our degree programs and certificates.
-The college offers a range of Hebrew language courses, from beginner through advanced, both on campus and online.
+The college offers a range of Hebrew language courses, from beginner through advanced.
 Most classes are taught in English, though some advanced Hebrew language classes are taught solely in Hebrew.
 Since Hebrew requirements vary by program, students take a Hebrew language placement test as needed to facilitate matching them with the appropriate level of instruction.

 Our faculty are the backbone of the Hebrew College community.
 They come from diverse Jewish backgrounds, traditions, and spiritual practices.
 They are scholars, mentors, spiritual leaders, musicians, community organizers, social justice advocates and entrepreneurs – but most importantly, they are educators, committed to guiding students toward their chosen goals.